xu90-h/CP3405-TR3-2025-P2T6/W6improvements.md

 Visually impaired users and keyboard-only users can navigate and interact with seats easily.

 ##  Next Week’s Plan
-- Collaborate with team members to **separate the merged HTML code** into modular, maintainable files.
-  (Currently, all HTML, CSS, and JS are combined into a single file.)
 - Continue improving **readability, reusability**, and **structure** for easier updates and teamwork.
-- Prepare a short demo showing the separated version and folder structure.
+- Prepare a short demo showing the separated version and folder structure with DB